Feeling under the weather and looking for a soothing, warm drink?

 Ground cinnamon and cinnamon sticks next to each other.

-The flavor can be overpowering, so you may only want to leave the stick in for a short time.
+The flavor can be overpowering, so you may want to remove the stick after only a short time.

 Cinnamon is rich in antioxidants and goes surprisingly well with citrus flavors when used sparingly.

-Cinnamon’s taste may clash with some flavors, so it may best be used as a substitute—especially in the case of mint.
+Cinnamon’s taste may clash with some flavors, so it is best used as a substitute, especially when paired with mint.

 It doesn't stop there

-If you want a warm drink to perk you up, consider one of the many healthy alternatives.
+If you’re looking for a warm drink to perk you up, consider one of the many healthy alternatives.

 You can also try to make a cold version of the medicine ball to sip on in the summer.